Bringing your own snorkel gear on a cruise unlocks comfort, hygiene, and the freedom to explore on your schedule.

 Plus, you can practice at your own pace without worrying about rental time limits.

-Guided Snorkeling Tours vs. Independent Snorkeling
+Choose Between Guided Tours and Independent Snorkeling Freedom

 Most cruise lines offer guided snorkeling tours on their private islands.